 If the toothache is caused by infection, swishing with warm water and salt can speed up healing and lessen discomfort.

 Bite down on a warm teabag to alleviate pain.
 Swishing with peppermint tea can also bring relief.

 Using a small amount of clove oil on the affected area can relieve pain and fight bacteria that are causing your discomfort.
 Be sure to use only a very small amount.

-Remember that natural remedies should be used only to provide comfort in the meantime, rather than replacing a trip to the dentist.
+Remember that natural remedies should be used only to provide comfort in the interim and not a replacement for a trip to the dentist.
 Be sure to see your dentist as soon as possible to determine the cause of your toothache and get the necessary treatment.